I make $80,000 a year and Dave Ramsey told me this is why I’m staying broke

 What Ramsey Says Will Stop You From Building Wealth

 Ramsey told Micah flat out that buying the sports car was a poor choice for anyone serious about getting rich.
 He acknowledged his own love of cars, mentioning he had driven to the studio in his Raptor that morning, before landing on his core point: “If you’re going to build wealth, you have to keep as small an amount as possible going into things that go down in value.”
-In Ramsey’s framework, cars are the textbook example of a wealth-eroding purchase.
+In Ramsey’s framework, cars are the textbook example of a wealth-eroding purchase, and his own research backs that view.
+A Ramsey Solutions study of more than 10,000 millionaires found that 84% credited ditching car payments as a key factor in building their wealth.

-The depreciation math backs him up.
-According to Kelley Blue Book, most vehicles lose roughly 20% of their value in the first year alone, and on average about 55% within five years.
-Applied to a $30,000 purchase, that math leaves the car worth roughly $13,500 half a decade later.
-Ramsey also uses a practical rule of thumb: the combined value of every vehicle you own should not exceed half your annual take-home pay.
+The depreciation math reinforces the point.
+According to Kelley Blue Book, most vehicles lose roughly 20% of their value in the first year alone, and close to 60% within five years.
+Applied to a $30,000 purchase, that math leaves the car worth roughly $12,000 half a decade later.
+Ramsey also applies a practical rule of thumb: the combined value of every vehicle you own should not exceed half your annual take-home pay.
 For someone earning $80,000, that ceiling sits at $40,000 total, which includes any car Micah already drives.

-Ongoing ownership costs add further pressure.
+Ongoing ownership costs pile on further.
 AAA’s 2025 “Your Driving Costs” study puts the average annual cost of owning and operating a new vehicle at $11,577, covering fuel, maintenance, insurance, depreciation, and financing.
-That figure actually fell $719 from 2024 thanks to lower depreciation, reduced finance charges, and falling gas prices, yet it remains a substantial drag on any household budget.
-Depreciation alone now accounts for an average of $4,334 per year, making it the single largest ownership expense.
-Financed buyers carry an even heavier burden: the average new-car monthly payment reached $767, according to Experian data, while Edmunds pegged it slightly higher at $772, with roughly one in five new-car buyers committing to payments of $1,000 or more per month.
+That figure fell $719 from 2024 thanks to lower depreciation, reduced finance charges, and falling gas prices, yet it still represents a substantial drag on any household budget.
+Depreciation alone accounts for an average of $4,334 per year, making it the single largest ownership expense in the study.
+Financed buyers carry an even heavier burden: the average new-car monthly payment reached $767, according to Experian, while Edmunds tracked it at $754 in Q3 2025, with roughly 19% of new-car buyers committing to payments of $1,000 or more per month.
+For context, Americans collectively owed approximately $1.69 trillion in auto loan debt in early 2026, according to the Federal Reserve Bank of New York.
 For anyone trying to build long-term wealth, attaching a large monthly payment to a depreciating asset is one of the fastest ways to undercut that goal.

 Ramsey’s standing advice is to avoid car loans entirely and to buy reliable used vehicles with cash whenever possible.
 His logic is straightforward: paying interest on something that loses value every month is a double loss, and the longer the loan term, the deeper that hole becomes.